 I recognize there are so many people who have it worse than me.
-People who struggle harder burdened with more.
-People who have to deal with grief or pain and it’s a effort just to function.
-Most of the time I’m able to keep that in perspective, but anyone who’s ever dealt with a life changing event/situation will tell you that there are certain days where perspective feels impossible and all you can think about is yourself.
-I recently had one of those days and as I sat in my doctor’s office beside a woman on oxygen, her tank puffing away as she struggled to take a deep breath, all I could think was “please God, don’t let that be me”.
+People who struggle harder or are burdened with more.
+People who have to deal with such grief and pain that it’s a effort just to function.
+Most of the time I’m able to keep things in perspective, but, anyone who’s ever had to deal with a life changing event/situation will tell you, there are certain days where perspective feels impossible and all you can think about is yourself.
+I recently had one of those days and, as I sat in my doctor’s office beside a woman on oxygen, her tank puffing away as she struggled to take a deep breath, all I could think was “Please God, don’t let that be me.”

-I put a lot of weight into holding on to my old life, who I was before I was sick.
-It grounds me so I don’t feel as if I’m about to float away.
-The thought that I might end up with a collapsed skull as an outward reminder of my inward deficiencies, just pissed me off.
-No matter how calm I may appear, I am intensely angry this is happening and occasionally my control tips from restrain to panic.
-As I sat through my bone density test and my skull x-rays I started thinking about all the other people in the world who are living with anger and how tiring it can be.
-Someone we know recently lost her son to Cancer.
+As I sat through the bone density test and the skull x-rays I started thinking about all the other people in the world who are living with anger and how tiring it can be.
+We know someone who recently lost her son to cancer.
 It happened relatively suddenly after years of fighting.
-Though I have no doubt she’s devastated and heartbroken, my guess is she is also angry.
+Though I have no doubt she’s devastated, my guess is she is also angry.
 How could you not be?
 Life isn’t fair.
-Who gets sick versus who doesn’t seems arbitrary.
-Good people die and s*^#ty people live.
-Bad things happen to lovely people while some hideous people live perfectly charmed existences.
+Who gets sick versus who doesn’t seems completely arbitrary.
+Lovely people die while s*^#ty people live all the time.
+Bad things happen to good people while hideous people can live perfectly charmed existences.

-Sean and I work incredibly hard to try and better our lives.
-We got pushed seriously off track but we’re back fighting every day to make our dreams a reality.
-So far we’re still waiting for that ship to come in.
-A while back I broke down and said, “When is it going to be our turn?
-What are we doing wrong?”
+Sean and I work every day to try and better our lives.
+We got pushed seriously off track but, we’re fighting every day to make our dreams a reality.
 If we don’t make it, it won’t be from lack of effort or skill.
 It won’t be because we were lazy.
 It’ll just be.
+A while back I broke down and said, “When is it going to be our turn?
+What are we doing wrong?”
 I’m just so tired of waiting.
-So tired of compromising our life and our plans.
 I realize what’s important.
-I see it every morning in my bed with my boys for our morning cuddle, but it doesn’t make me any less frustrated.
+I see it every morning in my bed with my boys during our morning cuddle but, it doesn’t make me less frustrated.
 Why does it have to be SO hard?

 As it turns out, my skull is not caving in.
-A number of people saw it, so I can safely say I’m not going insane, but my skull and bones seem to be holding up under the strain of my meds and the wildness of my mind and these days my forehead looks way less like I was just delivered with forceps.
-So, I’m back to maintaining and as the cliche goes, some days are better than others.
+A number of people saw it so, I can safely say, I’m not going insane but, my skull and bones seem to be holding up under the strain of my meds and the wildness of my mind and today my forehead looks way less like I was just delivered using forceps.
+I’m back to maintaining and I understand, as the cliche goes, that some days are just better than others.